Behavioral strategies parents can use to reduce their children's risk of injury or death.

 Stress dangers of drinking.
+This may seem obvious, as the legal drinking age is 21.
+Still, many teenagers find ways to obtain alcohol anyway.
 Teenagers (like adults) may not realize they don't have to be legally drunk to become risky drivers; at all blood alcohol concentration levels, they are more likely to crash a motor vehicle or die in an accident.

 Restrict night driving.
 Many crashes take place at night.
 Ask the teenager to return the car home by 9 p.m. or 10 p.m., regardless of what state law says, until age 18.

 Limit passengers.
 Even one teenage passenger increases risk of a crash, but the risk increases with each additional passenger.
+(Teenage boys in particular may want to show off for friends or egg one another on.)
 Ask the teenager to drive alone or with no more than one other passenger at a time, until age 18.

 Encourage buckling up.
 Teenagers are less likely than people of other age groups to use seat belts while driving, with disastrous results.
 In 2004, nearly two-thirds of teenagers who died or were injured in crashes were not wearing a seat belt.